trak3r/rngesus/prompt.md

 - System Agnostic
 Show the tag on the randomizer index cards and the randomizer show page.
 Clicking on the tag should filter the index to only show randomizers with that tag.
+Even though we're only allowing and displaying one tag for now, we will support multiple tags in the future, so don't pigeon hole the design.